notadd/notadd-cli/README.md

 ## @notadd/cli
-> help nestjs graphql project create .graphql
+> a simple tool to generate graphql for @nestjs/graphql

 ##### install